Mongrels (TV series): Plagiarism accusations

-Home media
+Release

 The first series of Mongrels was released on DVD (region 2 and 4) and Blu-ray (region free) on 16 August 2010.
 The DVD and Blu-rays featured the unbroadcast pilot amongst their extras.
-A planned DVD and Blu-ray release of the second series was cancelled.
-The DVD release of series two was later rescheduled for October 2012.
-The second series was eventually made available on DVD on 8 October 2012 in the UK, available separately or as a boxset with series 1.
-The Blu-Ray release remained cancelled.
-The series 1 DVD was also released in Australia in January 2013 with the same contents as the UK release.
+A planned DVD release of the second series was cancelled.
+The DVD release of Series 2 was later rescheduled for October 2012, albeit with no Blu-ray counterpart and region-locked to DVD regions 2 and 4.
+The series was also released via iTunes shortly after airing on television.